 2. All Days Hostel (Older travellers)

-All Days Hostel is one of the cleanest affordable hostels in Toronto, offering quiet and comfortable accommodation for budget travelers in the heart of Toronto City.
+All Days Hostel is one of the cleanest affordable hostels in Toronto, offering quiet and comfortable accommodations for budget travelers in the heart of Toronto City.

 It is conveniently located, with a very homey atmosphere.
 The staff are on hand to help and very friendly and understanding.